lerna-lite/lerna-lite/README.md

 #### Other optional commands

 - [Changed](https://github.com/lerna-lite/lerna-lite/tree/main/packages/changed#readme) command, when installed, will list all local packages that have changed since the last tagged release
+- [Create](https://github.com/lerna-lite/lerna-lite/tree/main/packages/create#readme) command, when installed, will help to create a new lerna-managed package
 - [Diff](https://github.com/lerna-lite/lerna-lite/tree/main/packages/diff#readme) command, when installed, will show git diff of all packages or a single package since the last release
 - [Exec](https://github.com/lerna-lite/lerna-lite/tree/main/packages/exec#readme) command, when installed, will help you execute shell commands in parallel and in topological order.
 - [List](https://github.com/lerna-lite/lerna-lite/tree/main/packages/list#readme) command, when installed, will list all workspace local packages